polyphony-chat/docs/docs/Protocol Specifications/core.md

 - **Routes: Registration needed**: These routes are only available to clients where the server is the client's home server.

-All polyproto implementations must implement the APIs defined in this specification.
+All software aiming to federate with other polyproto implementations must implement the APIs defined in this specification.
 Implementations can choose to extend the APIs with additional routes, but must not remove or change the behavior of the routes defined in this specification.

 ### 3.3 WebSockets